landonturner/lturner.net/source/blog/building-this-blog.md

 docker-compose is designed to coordinate an environment with different containers, but here I am using it as a way to save the environment rather than trying to remember later how I started it.
-I may choose to run my build process in a container later, but for now this approach is working for me.
+I may choose to run my build process in a container later, but for now, this approach is working for me.

 ```yaml
 # docker-compose.yml